-As a clear illustration, consider the three seminal contributions by Williamson (1986), North (1990), and Acemoglu et al. (2005).
+As a clear illustration, consider the three seminal contributions by Williamson (1986), North (1990), and Acemoglu et al. (2005), to which the present model will most directly be related, and clarifying their interconnections will be its greatest challenge.

 Very roughly, Williamson mainly speaks of firms, with the focus on their sizes, types of organization, and governance, but is not very clear on what exactly he means by the term 'institutions.'
 A paradox of his 1986 book 'The Economic Institutions of Capitalism' is that this term appears only in the title - where it broadly refers to firms, markets and relational contracting - and nowhere in the text.

 North says little about firms, and focuses instead on entire economies.
 It defines 'institutions' quite clearly as 'the humanly devised constraints that structure political, economic, and social interaction,' and divides them into 'formal,' such as constitutions, laws and property rights, and 'informal,' such as taboos, customs, traditions, and codes of conduct.
-He compares them to the rules of a game, and distinguishes them, but somewhat less clearly, from organizations as the players of this game.
+He compares them, as this paper does, to the rules of a game, and distinguishes them, but somewhat less clearly, from organizations as the players of this game.
 An important common point of Williamson's IE and North's IE is that both may be considered 'economic' in the sense that they both directly deal with economic processes, with particular attention to transaction costs.